18 Best Types of Charts and Graphs for Data Visualization [+ Guide]

 1. Bar Graph

-A bar graph should be used to avoid clutter when one data label is long or if you have more than 10 items to compare.
+I strongly suggest using a bar graph to avoid clutter when one data label is long or if you have more than 10 items to compare.
+Also, fun fact: If the example below was vertical it would be a column graph.

 Best Use Cases for These Types of Graphs

-Bar graphs can help you compare data between different groups or to track changes over time.
-Bar graphs are most useful when there are big changes or to show how one group compares against other groups.
+Bar graphs can help track changes over time.
+I've found that bar graphs are most useful when there are big changes or to show how one group compares against other groups.

 The example above compares the number of customers by business role.
 It makes it easy to see that there is more than twice the number of customers per role for individual contributors than any other group.